microsoft/acceleratoRs/CreditRiskPrediction/Data/README.md

   variables.
 The columns of “transactionID” and “accountID” are identifiers at transaction level and account level, respectively.
-Each account may have more than one transaction occuring at different times.
+Each account may have more than one transaction occurring at different times.
 These transactions record information about the transaction amount, transaction type, location, merchant and so on.